mamljs/maml_legecy/sample/index.md

 ## notes

-1. Every `**/index.md` file in input directory is a web page.
+1. Every `index.md` file in input directory is a web page.
-1. `index.md` has an configuration file in the same directory.
+1. Every `index.md` has an accompany `index.yml` as configuration file.
-    1. Configuration file name could be `index.yaml` or `index.yml` or `index.json`.
-    1. Configuration file could be in either yaml format or json format.
 1. configuration files inheirt configuration files in its ancestor directories.
 1. There is n special directories:
     - `templates/` contains page templates.